The Religion Paradox Sophia, the Demiurge, and the Misreading of Blood

 fragment → fullness

-It is the name given to the soul that has wrestled —
+Israel is not a border or bloodline.
+It is the name given to the soul that has wrestled Eros purified Thymos awakened Logos illumined.

 It is the turning of the inner eye toward the Presence beyond fear.

-Christians today reach with honest longing for the true Light.
+I do see christians today reach with honest longing for the true Light.
+Their devotion is real, and their yearning is sincere.

 But the story they inherited is built from two incompatible imaginations.